stream-pi/essential-actions/README.md

 # Stream-Pi Essential Actions

-Set of pre-built actions and integrations for the Stream-Pi using the [Stream-Pi Action API](https://github.com/stream-pi/actionapi).
+Set of trusted, pre-bundled actions and integrations for Stream-Pi using the [Stream-Pi Action API](https://github.com/stream-pi/actionapi).

 ## Prerequisites